 The Complete Guide to Data Matching: Techniques, Tools, and Best Practices

-For enterprises, effective data matching is the difference between operating on fragmented, contradictory information and building a single, trusted view of customers, patients, suppliers, or citizens.
-According to Gartner, poor data quality costs organizations an average of $12.9 million per year, and unresolved duplicates are one of the primary drivers of that cost.
-This guide covers every core data matching technique, walks through the end-to-end matching process, evaluates tool selection criteria, and provides industry-specific implementation guidance.
+For enterprises, effective data matching is the difference between operating on fragmented, contradictory information and building a single trusted view of customers, patients, suppliers, or citizens.
+Poor data quality costs organizations an average of $12.9 million a year, according to Gartner, and unresolved duplicates are one of the primary drivers of that cost.
+This guide covers every core data matching technique, the end-to-end matching process, tool selection criteria, and industry-specific implementation guidance.

 Key Takeaways